deividas-strole/beat-the-clock-game/README.md

 This addictive, no-frills game runs instantly in any browser and is hosted on GitHub Pages.

-Created by Deividas Strole as part of his portfolio of interactive JavaScript experiences
+Created by Deividas Strole as part of his portfolio of interactive JavaScript experiences.

 🚀 Overview